15 Popular Japanese Drinks You Should Try

 pocari sweat

 Despite the slightly off-putting name, Pocari Sweat is actually a very accessible drink that most people will love.
 It is very similar to sports drinks like Aquarius or Gatorade, and it also replenishes fluids and minerals you lose when you sweat a lot.
-So especially on warm summer days, you may want to grab a bottle of Pocari Sweat to rehydrate yourself while you’re on the go.
+So especially on hot summer days, you may want to grab a bottle of Pocari Sweat to rehydrate yourself while you’re on the go.

 9. Tapioca Drinks